jonathandroth/jonathandroth.github.io/_pages/papers.md

 # <center> Recent Working Papers </center>
 - - -

+**Testing Mechanisms** (with Soonwoo Kwon).
+2024. <br/>
+<small>[ <a href="#/" onclick="visib('testingmechs')">Abstract</a> | [Draft][testingmechs-main] ] </small>

+<div id="testingmechs" style="display: none; text-align: justify; line-height: 1.2" ><small>

+ Economists are often interested in the mechanisms by which a particular treatment affects an outcome.
+This paper develops tests for the "sharp null of full mediation" that the treatment <em>D</em> operates on the outcome <em>Y</em> only through a particular conjectured mechanism (or set of mechanisms) <em>M</em>.
+A key observation is that if <em>D</em> is randomly assigned and has a monotone effect on <em>M</em>, then <em>D</em> is a valid instrumental variable for the local average treatment effect (LATE) of <em>M</em> on <em>Y</em>.
+Existing tools for testing the validity of the LATE assumptions can thus be used to test the sharp null of full mediation when <em>M</em> and <em>D</em> are binary.
+We develop a more general framework that allows one to test whether the effect of <em>D</em> on <em>Y</em> is fully explained by a potentially multi-valued and multi-dimensional set of mechanisms <em>M</em>, allowing for relaxations of the monotonicity assumption.
+We further provide methods for lower-bounding the size of the alternative mechanisms when the sharp null is rejected.
+An advantage of our approach relative to existing tools for mediation analysis is that it does not require stringent assumptions about how <em>M</em> is assigned; on the other hand, our approach helps to answer different questions than traditional mediation analysis by focusing on the sharp null rather than estimating average direct and indirect effects.
+We illustrate the usefulness of the testable implications in two empirical applications.

+</small><br><br/></div>
+[testingmechs-main]:{{ site.baseurl }}{% link assets/files/TestingMechanisms_Draft.pdf %}

 **Interpreting Event-Studies from Recent Difference-in-Differences Methods**.
 2024. <br/>
 <small>[ <a href="#/" onclick="visib('heteventstudies')">Abstract</a> | [Draft][heteventstudies-draft] ] </small>